 Considering using Pressidium to host your WordPress site?

-Pressidium don’t generally get nearly as much coverage as some of the most popular managed WordPress hosts, such as WP Engine, Kinsta, or Flywheel.
-However, they still boast some big-name clients, including LearnDash (the WordPress LMS plugin), Backlinko, and a variety of universities.
+Pressidium don’t generally get nearly as much coverage as some of the most popular managed WordPress hosts, such as WP Engine, Kinsta or Flywheel.
+However, they still boast some big-name clients, including LearnDash (read our LearnDash Review here), Backlinko, and a variety of universities.

-In our Pressidium review, I’ll put them through the paces and help you decide whether or not you should join those other clients.
+In this Pressidium review, I’ll put them through their paces and help you to decide whether or not you should join those other clients.

 I’ll start by going over Pressidium’s features and how they differentiate themselves from most other managed WordPress hosts with their high-availability architecture.
 Then, I’ll go more hands-on and test their performance, take you on a tour of their dashboard and WordPress plugin, and test their support responses as well.

 Overall, I was impressed with Pressidium and think they offer an excellent hosting product.
 However, they’re also a little more expensive than other hosts, so you’ll need to decide if that investment is worth it.
 The goal of this review is to help you make that decision.

 Let’s dig in..

 Table of Contents

 - User Experience

 - Pressidium Support